mirkoprescha/kpi_retention/README.md

 ```
 - optionally schema enforcement -> reliable data structures over time
  -> Thus don't overwrite output path with possibly empty dataframe in case of accidently provided wrong array or primary keyname

+  - Problems so far with schema
+    - Applied schema to dataframe just defines column names and col types that can be used for operations.
+    - At same time applying a schema with non-nullable StructType is always handled as nullable.
+    - Thus no matter what we define in schema, reading a source file always succeed providing null values for all columns that are not found in file.
+    - schema enforcment works for attributes defined in schema that are found in source file.
+With using "mode" as dataframeReader option the datatype can be enforced.
+    - finally we need to implement a way to check if defined attributes are present in file.

 - support nested arrays
 ```
 "friends": [